 Recent securities litigation engagements include representation of:

-- Cigna Corp. and its senior officers and directors in obtaining the dismissal, and a precedential Second Circuit affirmance thereof, of shareholder class actions alleging violations of the federal securities laws in connection with disclosures relating to Cigna’s Medicare business
+- Cigna Corp. and its senior officers and directors in obtaining the dismissal, and a precedential Second Circuit affirmance thereof, of shareholder class actions alleging violations of the federal securities laws in connection with disclosures relating to Cigna’s Medicare business.

-- Fidelity Brokerage Services and National Financial Services in obtaining the dismissal of a putative class action filed in the Circuit Court of Jackson County, Missouri and removed to the U.S. District Court for the Western District of Missouri
+- Fidelity Brokerage Services and National Financial Services in obtaining the dismissal of a putative class action filed in the Circuit Court of Jackson County, Missouri and removed to the U.S. District Court for the Western District of Missouri.

 - J.P.
-Morgan Securities and affiliates in obtaining a defense judgment after trial and subsequent affirmance in a precedential opinion by the Third Circuit Court of Appeals in an action relating to the termination of repurchase (repo) agreements and the valuation of mortgage-backed securities
+Morgan Securities and affiliates in obtaining a defense judgment after trial and subsequent affirmance in a precedential opinion by the Third Circuit Court of Appeals in an action relating to the termination of repurchase (repo) agreements and the valuation of mortgage-backed securities.

-- Global financial institution in In re LIBOR-based Financial Instruments Litig., multidistrict litigation involving direct and putative class claims under, among other things, the Sherman Act, the Commodity Exchange Act, the federal securities laws and RICO
+- Global financial institution in In re LIBOR-based Financial Instruments Litig., multidistrict litigation involving direct and putative class claims under, among other things, the Sherman Act, the Commodity Exchange Act, the federal securities laws, and RICO.

 Such leadership on behalf of his clients has not gone unnoticed.
-Andy has been recognized in Chambers USA from 2014 to 2022 in Litigation: Securities where interviewees have stated that “he is incredibly strategic, extraordinarily knowledgeable in class actions and delivers excellent client service,” adding “his advice is always spot on.”
-Benchmark Litigation has recognized Andy as a New York Local Litigation Star (2013 – 2020) and peers mentioned that Andy’s high-profile class action litigation appointments have led to him “making a name for himself” in that arena.
+Andy has been recognized in Chambers USA from 2014 to 2023 in Litigation: Securities where interviewees have stated that “he is incredibly strategic, extraordinarily knowledgeable in class actions and delivers excellent client service,” adding “his advice is always spot on.”
+Chambers USA 2022, clients have stated that “Andy is great,” and highlighted his “dedication to our matters, the timeliness of the work product, and the excellence of his performance.”
+Benchmark Litigation also has named Andy a “Litigation Star” (2015–2024).

-Andy’s securities litigation experience includes representation of issuers, investment banks, investment advisers, and individuals in class actions, derivative actions, and other litigation matters involving equity securities, mutual funds, mortgage and other debt securities, complex derivative securities, hedge funds and limited partnership interests.
+Andy’s securities litigation experience includes representation of issuers, investment banks, investment advisers, and individuals in class actions, derivative actions, and other litigation matters involving equity securities, mutual funds, mortgage and other debt securities, complex derivative securities, hedge funds, and limited partnership interests.
 In addition, he frequently represents broker-dealers and investment banks and their employees in disputes with customers and transaction counterparties.
 Andy also represents companies and directors involved in M&A transactions in litigation arising from the transactions, as well as in other disputes relating to corporate governance and proxy contests.
-He frequently counsels companies, boards of directors and other individuals on corporate governance matters and litigation risk.
+He frequently counsels companies, boards of directors, and other individuals on corporate governance matters and litigation risk.
 He also has conducted internal and independent investigations on behalf of companies and independent directors.